 How do solar panels help you save money?

 When you install solar panels on your roof, you are using the electricity produced to offset your demands.
 With the panels hooked up behind the electricity meter, NV Energy is responsible for tracking the amount of solar energy produced and the amount used by your home when the sun isn’t shining.

 Did you know that Northern Nevada gets an average of 300 days of sun per year?
 That means that about 82% of the time, the sun is shining down on your solar panels!
 This puts us as the 2nd sunniest state in the United States, only behind Arizona.

 Here in Nevada, the home’s solar electricity is credited to the homeowner’s utility account on a 1-to-1 basis.
-This kind of billing is called net metering, which means the homeowner saves the full price for every kilowatt-hour of solar energy that they use solar to offset.
+This kind of billing is called net metering, which means the homeowner saves the total price for every kilowatt-hour of solar energy they use to offset.

 Over the typical 25-year lifespan of a solar installation, the savings of such a system can add up to tens of thousands of dollars more than the initial cost of the system, essentially making the purchase of solar panels an investment, and the energy bill savings like dividends.